Actionable Insights

 Confronting reality

 Even well-credentialed investment professionals carry personal risk biases into committee rooms.
-The bias almost always runs in the same direction: too conservative.
-Not because committee members are timid, but because they are importing the mental model appropriate for personal wealth — where the primary objective is capital preservation — into a context where the primary objective is perpetual mission support.
+This bias almost always runs in the same direction: too conservative — not because committee members are timid, but because they are importing a psychological model better suited for personal wealth — where the primary objective is capital preservation — into a context where the primary objective is perpetual mission support.

 The hardest part is separating yourself from the idea that this is your money.
 It is going to be used for fifty years.
 You do not want to have that instinct to be too conservative.